qnkxsovc/qnkxsovc.github.io/_posts/2018-01-30-As-If-I-Didn't-Spend-Enough-Time-on-College.md

 ![](/assets/college/Indexing.svg){: .center-image }

-Which of these data formats makes it easier to tell which documents share fingerprints?
+Which of these diagrams makes it more obvious where two documents share fingerprints?

 ## Implementation
 This is the real meat of the project.
 I'm going to run through each step and explain what's going on.

 ### Preprocessing
 Preprocessing is where the input text data (or _corpus_) gets cleaned before use.
-Not all of my preprocessing steps are shown here - the processes of exporting my essays to text and consolidating them in a JSON file through regex-fu is omitted on the grounds of boring and esoteric.
+Not all of my preprocessing steps are shown here — the processes of exporting my essays to text and consolidating them in a JSON file through regex-fu is omitted on the grounds of boring and esoteric.

 Anyways, we start with an array of JSON essay objects with the following members:
 - college: which college is requesting the essay?